TinydustDevelopers/PhoneGapDemo/README.md

 # Introduction
- This simple web app demonstrates the following APIs provided in LydiaBox WebView.
+ This simple web app demonstrates the following APIs provided in CloudBox WebView.

 - vibration
-- accelerometer
 - social sharing
 - Web Notification
-- Camera

-For more APIs provided by [LydiaBox](http://lydiabox.com), see the [Documents](http://wiki.lydiabox.com).
+For more APIs provided by [CloudBox](http://yunji.one), see the [Documents](http://docs.tinydust.cn).